shyrodgau/imbraw2dng/README.md

 1. Take Micro-SD out of ImB and put into PC or (maybe using an adapter) into/to the smartphone.
 Copy files from the Micro-SD somewhere else

 1. Connect Smartphone with ImB Wifi and use Android- or Apple App to copy files to smartphone

+1. Connect ImB to PC via USB, select `MassStorage` on ImB, continue as 1. without MicroSD

 1. (not documented) Connect smartphone or PC with ImB Wifi and use browser on http://192.168.1.254 to browse and download files